ESMCI/visualCaseGen/paper/paper.md

 creation and configuration of Community Earth System Model (CESM) experiments.
 Developed at the NSF National Center for Atmospheric Research (NCAR), CESM is a leading climate model capable of simulating the Earth's climate system at varying levels of complexity [@danabasoglu2020community].
-Since configuring custom CESM experiments requires intricate knowledge of component compatibility, grid settings, parameterization choices, and model hierarchies, the setup process is complex and time-consuming for unique or breakthrough applications. visualCaseGen provides a user-friendly interface that simplifies these tasks, significantly reducing setup time and improving ease of use for modelers.
+Configuring custom CESM experiments demands a deep understanding of component compatibility, grid configurations, parameterization schemes, and model hierarchies, making the setup process highly complex and time-intensive, particularly for non-standard and cutting-edge applications. visualCaseGen addresses these challenges by providing an intuitive, interactive interface that automates and simplifies experiment setup, significantly reducing configuration time and enhancing usability for modelers.

-To ensure consistency and compatibility, visualCaseGen incorporates a constraint solver based on satisfiability modulo theories (SMT).
+To ensure consistency and compatibility, visualCaseGen incorporates a constraint solver based on satisfiability modulo theories (SMT) [@de2011satisfiability].
 This solver systematically analyzes dependencies between experiment settings, detects conflicts, and provides detailed explanations of incompatibilities, allowing users to make informed adjustments. the SMT-based approach enables dynamic, real-time validation of model settings, significantly reducing setup errors and ensuring that only scientifically viable configurations are selected.

 On the frontend, visualCaseGen is implemented as a Jupyter-based GUI, offering an intuitive, step-by-step interface for browsing standard CESM configurations,